milanaryal/milanaryal.github.io/_posts/2010/2010-05-03-tips-for-starting-a-side-business-while-working-full-time.md

 ---
 layout: post
-title: Tips for starting a side business while working full time
+title: "Tips for starting a side business while working full time"
 date: 2010-05-03T23:09:18+05:45
 ---

-_It may be tempting to continue to spend money because it’s regularly coming in, but once you’re no longer an employee, you won’t have that income_
+*It may be tempting to continue to spend money because it’s regularly coming in, but once you’re no longer an employee, you won’t have that income*

+---

 If you’re thinking about entrepreneurship, you’ve probably heard that you should start your business before you quit your day job.